NextGen Acquires Commissary Kitchen Facility

-VANCOUVER, BC, Dec.
-18, 2023 (GLOBE NEWSWIRE) -- NextGen Food Robotics Corp. (the “Company” or “NextGen”) (NEO: NGRB; OTC Pink: NGRBF; Frankfurt: O83) is pleased to announce that it has acquired an established, 10,000 sq. ft. commissary facility located in central Vancouver pursuant to an asset purchase agreement (the “Agreement”).
+VANCOUVER, BC – December 18, 2023 – NextGen Food Robotics Corp. (the “Company” or “NextGen”) (NEO: NGRB; OTC Pink: NGRBF; Frankfurt: O83) is pleased to announce that it has acquired an established, 10,000 sq. ft. commissary facility located in central Vancouver pursuant to an asset purchase agreement (the “Agreement”).

 Pursuant to the terms of the Agreement, the Company has assumed the lease and acquired all of the facility’s equipment – including an expansive array of high-end equipment and cold storage – allowing the Company to take over the facility on a turn-key basis and to commence operations immediately following closing.
 The Company paid a cash purchase price of $550,000.